 Equally important, you need to be consistent with using terms: 5 different ways to say “company” or “document” may force translators to find 5 different words and select the one they feel fits best.
 This leaves too much room for human interpretation, potentially ending up in errors and inconsistency.

 That's why it's recommendable to choose just one agreed-upon term.
 Use it consistently throughout your texts to avoid confusion and ensure your localized versions are consistent as well.

 When you are already single-sourcing your content, you might use conditional statements to allow content reuse for different outputs.
 This is great, but if you conditionalize single terms or a portion of a sentence, the granularity of conditional text might cause confusion during the translation process.

 Keep in mind that translators might run into problems with regard to gender or the number of the surrounding words.
 Sometimes you are safer to set a condition at the sentence level.

 Context is king when it comes to translation and localization.

 Translators are often given content in a context-free format.
 How will a translator know if the single term “Contact” is a verb for a button or if it is a noun for a label?
 There are several ways for providing context about the content.

 Aside from glossaries and style guides, you can provide context information to translators directly in your source files.
 The more context you give, by writing notes for translators and providing alternate phrasings, the better.

-So, if you’re working with content in text-based code files (XML, HTML, JSON and so on) make sure to use code comments to help translators.
-If you’re handle your translations in a spreadsheet you can easy add a column for context notes.
+So, if you work with content in text-based code files (XML, HTML, JSON, etc.), make sure to use code comments to help translators.
+If you handle your translations in a spreadsheet you can easily add a column for context notes.